inesp/inesp.github.io/_posts/2019-08-24-how-to-write-better-docs.md

   </div>
 </div>

 Great, done!
 Let's send it out.
 You have done everything and more.
 You've finished the ticket, you've communicated with everybody, you've even written docs and an email and everything.
-You are one great developer :relaxed: !
+You are one great developer 😌!

 But, are you really done?